jeffmm/pybind11_demo/README.md

     .def(py::init<int>(),
         R"pbdoc(
-        This is the docstring for class py_lib.PyClass
+        This is the docstring for class py_lib.PyClass )pbdoc",

-        Args:
-           x: Description of kwarg x, defaults to 0.
-        )pbdoc",
-            py::arg("x") = 0)
+        // Define an argument with a default value py::arg("x") = 0
+    )
     // Binding for public class method Foo
     .def("Foo", &MyClass::Foo,
         R"pbdoc(
         This is the docstring for class method PyClass.Foo.

-        Args:
-            x: Description of arg x
-            y: Description of kwarg y, defaults to 1.
         )pbdoc",
-            py::arg("x"),
-            py::arg("y") = 1)
+        py::arg("x"), py::arg("y") = 1
+    )
-    // Create a lambda function to add capability beyond existing class methods:
+    // Lambda functions can be used to extend beyond existing class methods:
-    // use attribute MyClass.name to generate a __repr__ string.
+    // use class attribute MyClass.name to generate a __repr__ string.
     .def("__repr__", [] (MyClass &a) {
             return "<py_lib.PyClass named '" + a.name + "'>";
         }